sortofsleepy/ofxARKit/README.md

 * `ARProcessor` provides a `debugInfo` object which is an instance of `ARDebugInfo` which can be used as well.
 Using this will also provide information about FPS, etc.

 Note that in order for those functions to work, you'll need to call the `setup` function of either of `ARCam` or `ARProcessor` and pass in the boolean `true`

+# ARKit 3
+Note that with the changes to ARKit upcoming in version 3, you'll need a device with an A12 processor.

 # Permissions
 For ARKit - You'll have to enable the `Privacy - Camera Usage Description` in your `ofxiOS-Info.plist` file.
 The value for this field is just the string you want to show users when you ask for camera permissions.
 If you've never touched a plist file before, no worries!
 Its very easy to change.